Wool Fetish

 Overview

-Wool fetishism is a textile-focused interest in which soft, fuzzy natural fibers (wool, angora, mohair, cashmere, and the cozy knitwear made from them) become a source of arousal or comfort-tinged attraction.
-The appeal typically centers on tactile qualities: warmth, softness, fluffiness, and the enveloping sensation of thick knit fabric against the skin.
+Wool fetishism, or wool fetish, is a textile-focused interest in which soft, fuzzy natural fibers (wool, angora, mohair, cashmere, and the cozy knitwear made from them) become a source of arousal or comfort-tinged attraction.
+The appeal usually centers on tactile qualities: warmth, softness, fluffiness, and the enveloping sensation of thick knit against the skin.
 Enthusiasts sometimes call themselves "woolies."
 For many the interest sits closer to sensory pleasure and nostalgia than to anything dramatic, which is part of why it is regarded as benign.
 This article traces its place within the wider history of fabric fetishism, how it is expressed, the proposed psychology, and its modest cultural footprint.

 History & origins